-Subdivision 1.
-"Allowable Flow" means the rate and volume of flow, according the to design criteria set forth in the Watershed Management Plan, at which a Member community may discharge into the drainage system without financial obligation and as the rate and volume of surface water runoff from a tributary area under natural conditions, with a drainage system in place which has been designed and constructed according to the criteria stated herein, excluding diverted waters.
+"Allowable Flow" means the rate and volume of flow, according to the design criteria set forth in this Agreement and the Watershed Management Plan, at which a Member community may discharge into the drainage system without financial obligation and at the rate and volume of surface water runoff from a tributary area under natural conditions, with a drainage system in place which has been designed and constructed according to the criteria stated herein, excluding diverted waters.
 Current topographic data that exists on the enactment date of this Agreement shall be used for the determination of the natural conditions and calculation of the allowable flow.

-Subdivision 2.
-"Board" means the board of managers of the WMO.
+"Board" means the Board of Managers of the WMO.

-Subdivision 3.
 "Council" means the governing body of a governmental unit which is a Member of this WMO.

-Subdivision 4.
 "Drainage Facilities" means any improvement constructed for the conveyance or storage of surface water.

-Subdivision 5.
 "Drainage System" means the combination of drainage facilities required to safely control or convey runoff water from a major tributary drainage area(s) to a point of final discharge into a water body.

-Subdivision 6.
 "Excessive Flow" means that rate and volume of flow, calculated according to the design criteria in the Watershed Management Plan, from a Member which is in excess of the allowable flow of that Member.

-Subdivision 7.
 "Governmental Unit" means any city.

-Subdivision 8.
 "Lower Mississippi River Watershed" or "Watershed" means the area contained within the "Legal Boundary Map of the Lower Mississippi River Water Management Organization" attached hereto as Exhibit "A".

-Subdivision 9.
 "Manager" means the representative appointed to the Board by a Member.